MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ### Top segments
 On your Home page, you'll see top segments - segments with the most members and [need content].

-Segmentation is the process of slicing and dicing your data by attributes that matter most to you like last purchase date and customer engagement score.
+Segmentation is the process of slicing and dicing your data by attributes that are of interest to you like last purchase date and customer engagement score.

 > [!div class="mx-imgBorder"]
 > ![](media/segmenting.png "Segmenting")